bookofproofs/bookofproofs.github.io/_sources/history/19th-century/cantor.md

 * By the time of the Congress, however, Cantor had discovered the first of the paradoxes in the theory of sets.
 * Cantor began a correspondence with Dedekind to try to understand how to solve the problems but recurring bouts of his mental illness forced him to stop writing to Dedekind in 1899.
 * Whenever Cantor suffered from periods of depression he tended to turn away from mathematics and turn towards philosophy and his big literary interest which was a belief that Francis Bacon wrote Shakespeare's plays.
-* Extra stress was put on Cantor with the death of his mother in October 1896 and the death of his younger brother in January 1899.
 * In October 1899 Cantor applied for, and was granted, leave from teaching for the winter semester of 1899-1900.
-* Then on 16 December 1899 Cantor's youngest son died.
 * Cantor also spent some time in sanatoria, at the times of the worst attacks of his mental illness, from 1899 onwards.
 * In 1905 Cantor wrote a religious work after returning home from a spell in hospital.
 * Cantor had hoped to meet with Russell who had just published the Principia Mathematica.
-* However ill health and the news that his son had taken ill made Cantor return to Germany without seeing Russell.
 * The following year Cantor was awarded the honorary degree of Doctor of Laws by the University of St Andrews but he was too ill to receive the degree in person.
 * Cantor retired in 1913 and spent his final years ill with little food because of the war conditions in Germany.
 * A major event planned in Halle to mark Cantor's 70th  birthday in 1915 had to be cancelled because of the war, but a smaller event was held in his home.